 Credit for prior learning is defined by CPE as “college credit for the college-level knowledge and skills gained from non-college instructional programs or life experiences, including but not limited to employment, military experience, civic activities, and volunteer service.
 Credit is evaluated through nationally standardized exams in specific disciplines, challenge exams for specific courses at individual institutions, evaluations of non-college training programs, and individualized assessments.”
 Western Kentucky University currently awards credit for prior learning in a number of different ways.
 Students may receive credit on the basis of departmental examinations in any course listed as satisfying a general education requirement; individuals who qualify for credit based on Excelsior College Examinations, or Military Occupational Specialties as recommended by the ACE Guide may receive credit; students may receive credit as the result of their scores on CLEP, ACT and SAT, AP, and International Baccalaureate tests; and credit is granted for specific levels of certification of achievement in ROTC, nursing, foreign languages, medical technology, and vocational programs.
 In other words, non-classroom means for acquiring credit are already available to students: however, we have not previously had a way to award credit for non-sponsored experiential learning that does not lend itself to traditional examination.

 One type of credit for prior learning available at many institutions but not currently at WKU is credit based upon a portfolio of prior learning.
 Because this type of credit is especially useful to adult learners, and because WKU has identified itself as an "adult learning focused institution," it is important that WKU adopt a policy that permits credit via the portfolio evaluation process.
-This would also match the recommendations of the 2008 task force initiated by Dr. Burch to explore the possibilities and implications of credit for prior learning.
+This would also match the recommendations of the 2008 prior learning task force.

 Another impetus for developing a method for evaluating adult students' prior learning comes from the proposed KAHEA alliance to deliver quality education to adult learners across the commonwealth.
 We expect this to impact our enrollment positively and contribute to our mission to prepare “students of all backgrounds to be productive, engaged, and socially responsible citizen-leaders of a global society,” and to enrich “the quality of life for those within its reach.
 Participation in this alliance requires that we adopt a credit for prior learning policy.”